Green Bin and Green Cart organics programs

 - Alternately layer food scraps with paper (e.g., shredded paper, facial tissues) to enable contents to more easily empty out during collection.

-- Set your green bin out by 7 a.m. on your garbage collection day to lessen the chances of it completely freezing.
+- Do not set out your green bin the night before collection.
+Instead, set it out by 7 a.m. on your garbage collection day to lessen the chances of it completely freezing.

 - Coat the inside of the green bin with margarine, butter or vegetable oil to help ensure the organics empty out completely.